An exact-arithmetic algorithm for spanning tree modulus: Introduction

 The decision variables are the values of the \emph{density} $\rho$ assigned to each edge $e\in E$.
 The density should be non-negative and is required to give at least unit $\rho$-length to every spanning tree.
 The minimum value in~\eqref{eq:mod-def} is called the spanning tree modulus of $G$, denoted by $\Mod(\Gamma)$.
 The problem admits a unique minimizing density, denoted by $\rho^*$, which is called the \emph{optimal density}.
 Thus,

 At first glance, spanning tree modulus appears to be computationally challenging.
 The key difficulty lies in the inequality constraints, of which there are $|\Gamma|+|E|$.
-Since $|\Gamma|$ tends to be combinatorially large in $|E|$, it is not immediately apparent that a polynomial-time algorithm should exist; indeed, we cannot even hope to identify all constraints in polynomial time.
+Since $|\Gamma|$ tends to be combinatorially large in $|E|$, it is not immediately apparent that an efficient algorithm should exist; indeed, we cannot even hope to identify all constraints in polynomial time.

 Nevertheless, there have been some indications that an efficient algorithm does exist.
 For example, the iterative approximation algorithm introduced in~\cite{Albin2017} (adapted to the spanning tree setting) performs very well in practice, producing an accurate approximation to modulus even on graphs that have enormous numbers of spanning trees.
 Similarly, the Plus-1 algorithm found in~\cite{clemens2018spanning} is able to produce rational approximations to spanning tree modulus with a known convergence rate.
-In fact, although the details were not worked out, we believe that the latter algorithm could be used to prove that the spanning tree modulus problem can be solved in polynomial time.
-In this paper, we take a different approach, building on Cunningham's graph vulnerability algorithm to produce a polynomial-time algorithm for spanning tree modulus.
+In this paper, we take a different approach, building on Cunningham's graph vulnerability algorithm to produce an exact-arithmetic algorithm for spanning tree modulus.